 Touring paddle boards have different nose shapes.
 Some are more pointed than others.

 You can find touring stand-up paddle boards in either inflatable or hard form.

-A touring paddle board is a good option if you are paddling a long way or carrying extra gear.
+A touring paddle board is a good option if you paddle a long way or carry extra gear.

-Touring SUPs are longer than other paddle boards, which helps them track better, but they can be challenging to turn.
+Touring SUPs are longer than other paddle boards, which helps them track better but can be challenging to turn.
 The great thing about them is that you can paddle with less effort and quickly get where you are going.